jupyter-xeus/xleaflet/README.md

 ## Dependencies

-All the dependencies of xleaflet are available for the conda package manager.
+All the dependencies of xleaflet are available for the mamba package manager.

 | `xleaflet` | `xwidgets`  |  `xeus`         |  `xtensor`      |
 |------------|-------------|-----------------|-----------------|